Do Go On - 345 - Dame Julie Andrews

 How many Oscars have you won?

-I mean, it's rude to ask.
+I mean, it's rude to us.

 Yet.

-Yeah, come on.
+Yeah, come on, that's right.

 I'm going to round mine up to one.

-I'm going to say one and then by the end of my life that will be true.
+I'm going to say one and then by the end of my life, that will be true.

 Yeah.

-I just want to say, and from this point I'm only an Emmy, Grammy, Oscar and a Tony away from being an EGOT.
+I just want to say, and from this point I'm only an Emmy, Grammy, Oscar and a Tony away from being an egot.

 That's right.